meltano/meltano/docs/src/_cloud/onboarding.md

 </div>

-### Step 3: Test basic functionality and set default project
+### Step 3: Set default project and validate access and functionality

 After logging in you can explore the interface with a few different commands.
 The full list of CLI commands is in the [Cloud Docs](https://docs.meltano.com/cloud/cloud-cli).